AliEren04/todo_api/README.md

 ## Current Status 🔄
 - **Work Status:** API WORKS FOUNDATIONAL EXTRAS MISSING FOR NOW
 - **Current Features:**
-- **Limiter:** Implemented a rate limiter to prevent abuse and ensure fair usage of the API.

 - **General Security:** Implemented general security measures for the API including session management and secure cookies as well as http-only and secure flags to prevent session hijacking, cross-site scripting (XSS), and cross-site request forgery (CSRF) attacks, additionally, due to use of orm (SQLAlchemy) the API is protected against SQL injection attacks, ORMS are slow but secure which is why I use them however, if needed I will use raw SQL queries to boost performance which was not needed in this project.
+Last thing to add is rate limiting to prevent abuse like dos, ddos etc and ensure fair usage of the API.
   - **Initial API Setup** The API is up and running at the moment,
   - **Authentication (Auth) Priority:** Implemented secure authentication with providers like Google.
   - **Error Handling:** Basic error handling has been added, but there are plans to improve error formatting and make it more specific in future versions.